NicholasMoser/GNTool/README.md

 If you click on the wrench button you will access the tools menu.
 There, you can find many individual tools.
 For more information on each of the tools please see the [Tools Documentation](/docs/tools.md).

-If you plan on making many changes to a game, such as for a mod, it is recommended to create a [**workspace**](/docs/workspace.md).
-A workspace contains the files from an ISO, including compressed files.
+If you plan on making many changes to a game, such as for a mod, it is recommended to create a [GNTool Workspace](/docs/workspace.md).
+A workspace contains the files from an ISO, including uncompressed files.
 Hit **Create Workspace** in the main GNTool menu to create a new workspace.

 ![Workspace Example](/docs/workspace.png?raw=true "Workspace Example")